wavefrontHQ/install/integration_test/README.md

         the container with by providing the appropriate parameters.

-**scripts locate under  /docker\_dir/test\_script pulled into the testing environment to run the one line installer and listen for the metrics**
+**Below are scripts locate under  /docker\_dir/test\_script that are pulled into the testing environment to run**

 ####test.sh [ --src\_url <url> | --keymetric <keyword> ]

 Script within the docker container that accepts one line installer script src url and a keymetric.

     description:
         Runs the one line installer via sudo bash -c curl.